 "The fundamental requisite of due process of law is the opportunity to be heard."
 Grannis v.
 Ordean, 234 U.S. 385, 394 (1914).
 The hearing must be "at a meaningful time and in a meaningful manner... and in an effective opportunity to defend by confronting any adverse witnesses and by presenting his own arguments in evidence.
 Often, that basic justice right will require an attorney.
 Since in almost every setting, where important decisions turn on a question of fact, due process requires an opportunity to confront and cross-examine adverse witnesses."
 Armstrong v.
-Manzo,

-380 U.S. 545, 552 (1965).
-In the present context these principles require that a recipient have timely and adequate notice detailing the reasons for a [397 U.S. 268] proposed termination, and an effective opportunity to defend by confronting any adverse witnesses and by presenting his own arguments and evidence orally.
-These rights are important in cases those before us, where recipients terminations challenged proposed as resting incorrect or misleading factual premises misapplication of rules or policies to the facts of particular cases.
+Manzo, 380 U.S. 545, 552 (1965).
+In the present context these principles require that a recipient have timely and adequate notice detailing the reasons for a [397 U.S. 268] proposed termination, and an effective 254, opportunity to defend by confronting any adverse witnesses and by presenting his own arguments and evidence orally.
+These rights are important in cases such as those before us, where recipients have challenged proposed terminations as resting on misleading factual premises incorrect or or on misapplication of rules or policies to the facts of particular cases.
 In almost every setting where important decisions turn on questions of fact, due process requires an opportunity to confront and crossexamine adverse witnesses.
 E. g., ICC v.
 Louisville & N. R. Co., 227 U.S. 88, 93 -94 (1913); Willner v.
 Committee on Character & Fitness, 373 U.S. 96, 103 -104 (1963).
-What we said in [397 U.S. 254, 270] Greene 360 U.S. 474, 496 -497 (1959), McElroy, particularly pertinent here: "Certain principles have remained relatively immutable in our jurisprudence. these is that where governmental of action an seriously injures individual, and reasonableness of the action depends on fact-findings, the evidence used to prove the Government's case must be disclosed to the individual so that he has an opportunity to show that it is untrue.
-While this is important in the case of documentary evidence, it is even more important where the evidence consists of the testimony of individuals whose memory might be faulty fact, might be perjurers or persons who, in malice, vindictiveness, motivated by intolerance, prejudice, or jealousy.
+What we said in [397 U.S. 254, 270] Greene McElroy, 360 U.S. 474, 496 -497 (1959), v. is particularly pertinent here: "Certain principles have remained relatively immutable in our jurisprudence. these is that where governmental One of action seriously injures an individual, the and reasonableness of the action depends on fact-findings, the evidence used to prove the Government's case must be disclosed to the individual so that he has an opportunity to show that it is untrue.
+While this is important in the case of documentary evidence, it is even more important where the evidence consists of the testimony of individuals whose memory might be faulty fact, might be perjurers or persons who, in or motivated by malice, vindictiveness, intolerance, prejudice, or jealousy.
 We have formalized these protections in the requirements of confrontation and cross-examination.
 They have ancient roots.
 They find expression in the Sixth Amendment ...
 This Court has been zealous to protect these rights from erosion.
 It has spoken out not only in criminal cases, ... but also in all types of cases where administrative ... actions were under scrutiny."

-$\underline{\textit{U.S. v Seifuddin}}$, 820 F.2d 1074, 1076 (9th Cir.
-1987) the U.S. 9th Circuit Court of Appeals held:
+U.S. v Seifuddin, 820 F.2d 1074, 1076 (9th Cir.
+1987) the

+U.S. 9th Circuit Court of Appeals held: